-Moldovan President, Opponent Agree On Debate Before Runoff
+Moldovan President, Opponent Agree On Debate Ahead Of Runoff

 Moldovan President Maia Sandu (left) and pro-Russian presidential candidate Alexandr Stoianoglo (combo photo)

-Incumbent Moldovan President Maia Sandu and Russian-backed candidate Alexandr Stoianoglo have agreed to hold a public election debate on October 27 ahead of a November 3 presidential runoff, the two candidates' campaign teams have announced.
+Incumbent Moldovan President Maia Sandu and Russian-backed candidate Alexandr Stoianoglo have agreed to hold a public election debate on October 27 ahead of a tense November 3 presidential runoff amid warnings of continued Russian interference.

-Pro-European Sandu won the first round held on October 20 with 42.49 percent of the vote while Socialist Stoianoglo garnered 25.9 percent, final results showed, after a campaign marred by allegations of vote-buying as well as manipulation and disinformation campaigns orchestrated by Russia.
+The televised debate will take place after the pro-European Sandu won the first round on October 20 with 42.49 percent of the vote, while Socialist Stoianoglo, a former prosecutor-general facing accusations of corruption, garnered 25.9 percent, final results showed, after a campaign marred by allegations of vote-buying as well as manipulation and disinformation campaigns orchestrated by Russia.

 SEE ALSO: Moldova's Razor-Thin EU 'Yes' Vote Puts President Sandu In A Tight Spot